dcp12345678/oracle-sp-vs-hibernate-benchmark/README.md

     * `Total time for stored procedures approach #2: 00:00:11.225`

 ### Conclusions
-This project is not meant to advocate using Hibernate over stored procedures, as there are many other considerations besides performance.
-Where stored procedures really excel is *keeping the data logic close to the data*, and allowing that logic to be reused *over and over again* by different applications.
-For example, if you have several operations to perform in a single transaction, you can bundle those operations into a single stored procedure, which only requires a single round trip from the client.
-With Hibernate, you would have to make multiple round trips to the database.
+* This project is not meant to advocate using Hibernate over stored procedures, as there are many other considerations besides performance.
+Where stored procedures really excel is **keeping the data logic close to the data**, and allowing that logic to be reused **over and over again** by different applications.
+Applications tend to change over time, be re-written using newer technologies, be developed to mobile platforms, etc, but the data is really the cornerstone of these applications.
+As Tom Kyte [says](https://asktom.oracle.com/pls/asktom/f%3Fp%3D100:11:0::::P11_QUESTION_ID:2232358800346144240), "application come, applications go, data lives forever".
+* Another key consideration is that if you have several operations to perform in a single transaction, you can bundle those operations into a single stored procedure, which only requires a single round trip from the client.
+With Hibernate, you would have to make multiple round trips to the database to perform those same operations.
+This is one example where performance can really be optimized with stored procedures.